-- Member may apply to the DMHC for an Independent Medical Review (IMR) within 180 days from the date of the NAR letter or after exhausting the plan's grievance and appeals process.
+- The member may apply to the DMHC for an Independent Medical Review (IMR) within 180 days from the date of the NAR letter or after exhausting the plan's grievances and appeals process.
 However, the member may request an Independent Medical Review (IMR) from the DMHC right away if the member's health is in immediate danger or if the request was denied because treatment is considered experimental or investigational; otherwise, the member must first file an appeal with the plan. - The member may request a state hearing online, by phone or in writing from the California Department of Social Services (DSS) only after receiving an NAR and within 120 calendar days from the date of the NAR letter.
-Members may continue to receive benefits during the hearing process, and have the right to representation by legal counsel, a friend or other spokesperson during the process.
+However, if the Plan continued to provide the member with the disputed service(s) (Aid Paid Pending) during the appeal process, and the member wants to continue to receive the service until there is a State Hearing decision, the member must request a State Hearing within 10 days of the NAR.
+Members also have the right to representation by legal counsel, a friend or other spokesperson during the process. - Members may ask for both an IMR and State Hearing at the same time.
+However, if the member asked for a State Hearing first and the hearing already took place, then the member cannot ask for an IMR.
+This means the State Hearing's outcome is the final decision.